Programs in the School of Professional Studies

 Credit for college-level learning acquired outside of the traditional classroom format can be earned through Trinity’s Experiential Lifelong Learning Program (TELL).
 Additional information about TELL may be obtained from the School of Professional Studies Office 202/884-9620.
 Further information may also be found in the Academic Policies section of this catalog.

 Undergraduate information sessions about the School of Professional Studies and other programs are held throughout the year.
 Students who attend these sessions receive information about applying to the program, academic curricula, advising, and financial services.
-Prospective students who attend an information session are eligible for a waiver of the application fee.
 For the most up-to-date information, please call the Office of Admissions at 202/884-9400 or refer to the School of Professional Studies main web site.

 - the Core, Trinity’s general education requirements,